NodeGuy/JavaScript-fuzz/README.md

 ## See Also

-[Gremlins.js](https://github.com/marmelab/gremlins.js) - Monkey testing library for web apps and Node.js
+* [Gremlins.js](https://github.com/marmelab/gremlins.js) - monkey testing library for web apps and Node.js
+* [JSCheck](http://jscheck.org/) - a testing tool for JavaScript inspired by QuickCheck

 ## Copyright